 - Details of your career plans and how your degree will help you fulfil your goals

 - Details of what you think you gained from your undergraduate degree

 - Details of your educational background prior to your undergraduate degree

-- Details of both your academic and personal background
+- Details of both your academic and personal background, including financial need

 - Evidence of resilience e.g. an example of a difficult period in your life, how you overcame it and what you learnt from your experience